scipion-em/docs/docs/developer/symmetries.rst

 For each type we show in this page:

 - Surface rendering of a volume that displays the symmetry.
 - Atomic structure file (pb format) containing an atomic structure that satisfies the symmetry.
-(The PDB files may be visualized with viewers such as Chimera).
+(The PDB files may be visualized with viewers such as Chimera. `link </docs/images/Conventions/Symmetry/c7.pdb>`_ to chimera axis file).
 - Definition including the elements of symmetry.
 - *X*, *Y* and *Z* axes are colored in red, yellow and blue respectively.